-09:01 Thomas czars speaking to a predominantly gay audience at a Libertarian Party forum at San Francisco's Mission High School, czars would rather see psychiatrists banished from the courtroom altogether, or given the same role as a priest minister or rabbi.
+Sol was speaking to a predominantly gay audience at Libertarian Party forum at San Francisco's Mission High School Zaanse would rather see psychiatrists banished from the courtroom altogether, or given the same role as a priest minister or rabbi.
 Dr. George Solomon is one of those psychiatrist who testified for the defense in the Dan White trial.
 Dr. Solomon takes a less radical view of the need to alter the role of Psychiatry in the courtroom.
+Well,

-09:28 Well, I don't like the way photography is used in a court but I don't but I think the the problem is much has to do with our whole criminal justice decision.
-In other words, you'd have to change the laws about murder if a person if you define first degree murder as being able meaningfully and materially to premeditate and deliberate and, and if you have insanity as a as an exculpation, and so forth.
-I don't see how you can deal with expert testimony. not have expert testimony, what I feel would be the ideal situation would be to keep psychiatrists completely out of the courtroom in terms of whether the person did something or didn't do something.
+I don't like the way psychiatry is used in the court.
+But I don't I think the the problem is much has to do with our whole criminal justice decision.
+In other words, you'd have to change the laws about murder if a person has if you define a first degree murder as being able meaningfully and materially to premeditate and deliberate.
+And, and if you have insanity, as a as an exculpation, and so forth, I don't see how you can deal with expert testimony not have expert testimony, what I feel would be the ideal situation would be to keep psychiatrists completely out of the courtroom in terms of whether the person did something or didn't do something.
 And of course, in this case, there was no issue about that, because he admitted, he obviously had he admitted it, but then try to bring in experts in terms of how best to serve society's interests in terms of protection and punishment as well.
 I'm not against punishment.
-And and in terms of the potentiality of rehabilitation, and but do you see that if we did that we'd have to change the whole criminal justice system?
-Because that has that is not, that is not the adversary process.
-And the other thing is, if we tried to do you know how we can best serve society's interests, and also possibly come out with someone who can function in society, we'd have to have a variety of resources to put people in, in after after conviction, and we don't have those sorts of resources.
-So it means major changes in the criminal justice system.
-And I think there could be very desirable changes and I don't like the way psychiatry is used but don't forget, psychiatrists are members of society.
-Just like I just said, and assets we are required to, to participate as society defines our role.
+And, and in terms of the potentiality of rehabilitation, and but to see, if we did that we'd have to change the whole criminal justice system.
+Because that has that is not that is not the adversary process.
+And the other thing is if we tried to do you know how we can best serve society's interests and also possibly come out with someone who can function in society, we'd have to have a variety of resources to put people in, in air after after conviction, and we don't have those sorts of resources.
+So it means major changes in the criminal justice system. system.
+And I think there could be very desirable changes and I don't like the way psychiatry is used but don't forget, psychiatrists are members of society, just like other citizens, and as such, we are required to to participate as society defines our role.

-11:39 Thomas czas would dispute the notion that psychiatrists are merely fulfilling society's expectations of them in the courtroom,
+Thomas czas would dispute the notion that psychiatrists are merely fulfilling society's expectations of them in the courtroom.

-11:46 I maintain that American psychiatry is right and complicit in crime.
-While right, pull the trigger on the gunner that kills Moscone and milk.
-American psychiatry pulls the wool over the eyes of lawmakers and journalists and the public, leaving to the courtroom scenario of psychiatrist lying through their teeth and have enjoyed life legitimatize record as quote, expert medical testimony.
+I mean, then, that American psychiatry is right and complicit in crime.
+Well, right, pull the trigger on the gunner that kills Moscone and milk.
+American psychiatry pulls the wool over the eyes of lawmakers and journalists and the public, leading to the courtroom scenario of psychiatrists lying through their teeth and having their life legitimatize by the courts as courts expert medical testimony.